 To measure your waist circumference, place a tape measure around your bare abdomen, just above your hipbone.
 Be sure that the tape is snug but does not compress your skin and is parallel to the floor.
 Relax, exhale and note the number.

-Body Mass Index (BMI)
+Body mass index (BMI)

 Body mass index (or BMI) measures your weight in relation to your height.
 It is a reliable indicator of total body fat for both men and women, but it does have some limits.
 It may overestimate body fat in athletes and others who have a muscular build.
 It may underestimate body fat in older persons and others who have lost muscle mass.

 BMI is calculated by dividing your weight in pounds by your height in inches, then multiplying the result by 703.
 (Weight in pounds divided by height in inches, then multiplied by 703=BMI)

 The higher your BMI is above 25, the greater chance you may have of developing health problems.